This post was updated September 22, 2021.

-The Thai silk market can be treacherous with over-priced, poor quality silks and outright counterfeits.
+Thai silk shopping can be treacherous with over-priced, poor quality silks and outright counterfeits.
 “Silk sharks” are everywhere, especially at tourist markets.
+This tutorial will give you a basic knowledge about Thai silk and help you navigate a successful shopping trip for this legendary fabric.

 Remember: Nothing speaks to old Thai traditions more eloquently than Thai silk.
 It’s a cultural touchstone of The Kingdom of Thailand.